GriffinLedingham/showdown-parser/README.md

 The path to your Logs directory resides in [appConfig.js](https://github.com/GriffinLedingham/showdown-parser/blob/master/config/appConfig.js) so you will need to configure your environment appropriately.

-In [appConfig.js](https://github.com/GriffinLedingham/showdown-parser/blob/master/config/appConfig.js) you will also find a field `cores`.
-This must be modified to provide how many CPU-cores you would like to utilize for log parsing.
-Using a number greater than your computer's core count will provide no benefit, and even a potential performance-hit.
-Using less than your maximum cores, however, is perfectly acceptable.
+In [appConfig.js](https://github.com/GriffinLedingham/showdown-parser/blob/master/config/appConfig.js) you will also find a field `threads`.
+This must be modified to provide how many CPU-threads you would like to utilize for log parsing.
+This number will need to be tuned based on your hardware performance, as well as the data-size.
+Data sets may grow too large to parse all information in a low thread count without hitting an OOM error.
+In this case, bump up your parallel thread count so that Node will use a greater # of standalone processes to handle the large memory requirements.

 Running the app will provide you with a progress bar, displaying your completion and your logs being parsed per second.
 Once this has completed, the logs will be dumped into their appropriate folders (`raw/`, `compiled/`, `formatted/`, `json/`).